 Checking in for your Auckland Whale & Dolphin Watching Safari

-All passengers must check in with our crew at the top of the boarding ramp by our boat no later than 15 minutes before the tour departs.
-Please be aware that your allocated seats may be released to stand-by passengers if you do not check-in by this time.
+All passengers must check in with our crew at the top of the boarding ramp by our boat, no later than 15 minutes before the tour departs.
+Please be aware that your allocated seats may be released to stand-by passengers if you do not check in by this time.
 There is no refund available for those passengers who arrive late and additional fees may apply should you wish to reschedule.

 The Tour | Things to Know Before you Come